 Step 5: Basic Color, Vectorized

 Finally, have gotten around to continuing this.
-Work have been really hectic and left me with very little time for anything else.
+Work has been really hectic and left me with very little time for anything else.

 I have added basic colors in illustrator to the vectored outlines.
-The illustration looks a little bland and are in serious need of some shading and high-lights.
+The illustration looks a little bland and is in serious need of some shading and highlights.

 Step 6: Brushed Shading and High-lights, Photoshopped

-And now the finial result: After exporting the vector artwork to photoshop, wile maintaining layers, I have added shadings and highlights using photoshop custom strokes.
+And now the final result: After exporting the vector artwork to photoshop, while maintaining layers, I have added shadings and highlights using photoshop custom strokes.